Click to view this PLHS brochure in pdf format

 - Current & past exhibits

-- The Vaile Museum is open every Saturday from 10 AM - 2 PM year round.
-From June through August, the Museum is also open on Wednesdays from 1 PM - 4 PM.
+- The Vaile Museum is open every Saturday from 10 AM - 2 PM and on Wednesdays from 1 PM - 3 PM year round.
+From June through August, the Museum is open an additional hour on Wednesdays from 1 PM – 4 PM.
 We are located at 66 Lower Glenway St. in Palmer Lake with easy access from Highway 105.
 You may leave a message at 559-0837.

 - Calendar of Events